 |Reminders||SMS messages can be effective in notifying users who have set an appointment for a service.
 For example, sending an SMS message reminding a customer the day before a doctor’s appointment will help minimize missed appointments, saving both you and your customers time and money.|

 Before you start sending SMS, there are some things you need.
-Refer to the basic chart below to learn more.
+Refer to the following chart to learn more.

 - Short Code: A 5 to 6-digit code, that’s shorter than a full phone number.
 This code is used to address and send SMS messages.